GACJ/callingitround/content/docs/calling/basic_terminology/index.md

 The distinction between these two camps is complicated by the common use of the term **lead end**.
 While it is generally agreed upon that the lead end row is technically the row containing the treble’s handstroke lead, the term “lead end” in common usage refers more often to either the _two_ rows in the treble’s lead (in this case, 165432 and 164523) or to the lead end _change_ itself, that is, the change that results in the transformation from the lead end row to the lead head row.

-We will be talking a lot more about lead ends when we discuss where to put calls and how to read simple compositions, but I think that’s enough for now!
+We will be talking a lot more about lead ends when we discuss where to put calls in and how to read simple compositions, but I think that’s enough for now!

 ## Resources